code-423n4/code423n4.com/data/people/README.md

-# ⚠️ Editing data
+# ⚠️ Editing people data

 You can edit this data manually or using netlify cms.

-Note that the name field is used to created foreignkey relationships between objects.
+Note that the name field is used to create foreignkey relationships between objects.

 Example 1: